betterplace/engineering_culture/README.md

 We are proud of the things we create, and use solid standards and best practices.
 At the moment those include:

-* Each pull request is reviewed by at least 2 developers before merging
+* Each pull request is reviewed by at least one other developer before merging
 * Each functionality is covered by unit tests (and if we find missing tests while working on a story, we add them)
 * The main steps of each user-facing feature are covered by integration tests
 * We fix bugs first